gaya3472004/Predictive-Analysis-of-Retail-Sales/README.md

 ## Results

-The predictive models achieved promising results with an average accuracy of X%.
+The predictive models achieved promising results with an average accuracy of 78%.
 Visualizations such as time series plots and feature importance charts provide insights into sales patterns and factors influencing sales performance.